Ljubljana is Slovenia’s tiny but appealing capital that packs a ton of excitement into its historic streets.

 Take a break from finding where to dine and instead enjoy a night of traditional folk dancing, food and drinks.
 Get served a three-course meal as performers dressed in costume entertain you while you sip on local wine and try customary dishes.

-Embrace your inner child at the House of Illusions
+House of Illusions

 I know, this is definitely not something typically done in Ljubljana, but for those who are travelling long term and want some fun things to do in Ljubljana that doesn’t involve all the history and facts, the House of Illusions is a go-to.